StuntsPT/4Pipe4/Testdata/README.md

 ### Description

-The test dataset is an sff file, which was created from a controlled subset of an original sff file obtained from a pool of Quercus individuals.
+The test dataset is an sff file, which was created from a controlled subset of an original sff file with transcriptomic data obtained from a pool of Quercus individuals.

 The original dataset was obtained via 454 Titanium technology.